Call Us for a Free Consultation

 The possible penalties for this misdemeanor version of leaving the scene of a crash under NRS 484E.020 including up to six months in jail, a fine of up to $1,000, and up to six demerit points on your driver's license.

-If you were suspected of leaving the scene of an accident involving only property damage in Las Vegas, NV, or the surrounding areas of Clark County, then contact an experienced criminal defense attorney at Gallo Law Office.
+If you were suspected of leaving the scene of an accident involving only property damage in Las Vegas, NV, or the surrounding areas of Clark County, then contact an experienced criminal defense attorney at Gallo Criminal Defense Las Vegas.
 Although crimes charged under NRS 484E.020 are charged as a misdemeanor, this is a criminal offense that comes with serious criminal penalties.
 If a criminal investigation has begun, then contact James Gallo before making a statement to the police.

 Elements of NRS 484E.020